 peak times onto Tamatea Drive. routes around facility might be required to make them suitable to handle development at Onekawa.
-Score 3 3 3 1.6 Promotes sustainable thinking in building design Desktop assessment.
+Score 3 3 3 1.6 Promotes sustainable thinking in building design There is an equal opportunity acro oss both sites to incorporate sustainable thinking in building design.
+Desktop assessment.
 Score 3 3 3 1.7 Supports and reinforces a "Focus on Quality" There is an opportunity to enhance city identity with a highly visible site.
 The site is on the cycle network which encourages and enables people to live healthy active lives.
 It is envisaged that quality in design and environmental impact of development will be best practice - although no physical plans were part of this scope beyond initial concept plans.
-The Pattle Delamore Partners report Implications for Redevelopment" idea on the Onekawa site which would have any work could begin.
-This adds addit does not strongly rely or reinforce Co.
-Site not visible from road - missed opprofile building that provides strong in the site is approximately 300m from and enables people to live healthy act.
-It is envisaged that quality in design a development will be best practice - a of this scope. ntified significant soil contamination we to be removed and cleaned before cional cost to the development and uncil's strategic focus on quality.
-Apportunity for an identifiable/high dentity.
-The cycle network that encourages tive lives.
-Indenvironmental impact of Desktop research of historical contamination reports of Onekawa Park and geotechnical reports of the Prebensen Drive site.
+The Pattle Delamore Partners report of Implications for Redevelopment" ider on the Onekawa site which would have any work could begin.
+This adds addit does not strongly rely or reinforce Cook Site not visible from road - missed op profile building that provides strong identified the site is approximately 300m from and enables people to live healthy act It is envisaged that quality in design a development will be best practice - a of this scope. ntified significant soil contamination we to be removed and cleaned before tional cost to the development and funcil's strategic focus on quality.
+Oportunity for an identifiable/high dentity. the cycle network that encourages tive lives.
+Desktop research of historical contamination reports of Onekawa Park and geotechnical reports of the Prebensen Drive site.
 Desktop assessment using Google Maps and the Hawkes Bay Trails Map.
 Score 3 1 1 Subtotal 20 17 17 Balanced Outcomes Prebensen Drive Onekawa - Option 1: New Aquatic Centre and relocation of netball courts Onekawa - Option 3: Demolition of minor structures for new aquatic centre Assessment method 2.1 Room for expansion The proposed building footprint and ancillary facilities cover approx. 5 hectares of the existing site which is 12.17 hectares total.
 The remaining 7 hectares provide opportunities for other options such as aligned recreation activity.
 The site is large enough to include room for expansion as shown in concept plans although it comes at the displacement of Tennis Courts or the Playground which may be moved or built elsewhere.
 Site is constrained in some areas by existing facilities including Plunket, Omnigym, and other on site infrastructure.
 Desktop assessment of concept plans for both sites.
 Score 3 3 3